4rg0n/songs-of-syx-mod-example/doc/howto/game_code.md

 ## Important classes

+* `game.GAME`: actual game instance running as a separate process started via the main menu
+* `game.events.EVENTS`: access to all the random events, which can happen during playing
+* `game.events.FACTONS`: access to all the NPC factions and your player faction
+* `init.Main`: logic for starting the game launcher process
+* `init.MainLaunchLauncher`: just starts the Main
+* `init.MainProcess`: logic for starting the game menu process
 * `init.paths.PATHS`: all the game and mod file paths
 * `init.race.RACES`: access to all the races currently loaded (also modded ones)
 * `init.tech.TECHS`: access to all the techs currently loaded (also modded ones)